 July is a perfect time to summit, as the wildflowers are still in full bloom.

-Starting out, there is a faint trail for the first 100 yards on the ridge.
+Starting out, there is a faint trail on the ridge for the first 100 yards.

-First obstacle – scrambling over or around boulders with tress blocking the way.
+The first obstacle – scrambling over or around boulders with trees blocking the way.

 @Nicole04321 works her way across the ridge.
 This is looking back to where we started at the lodge.